 What is an Apple Wallet?

-Apple Wallet is a mobile application developed by Apple Inc. that allows users to store coupons, boarding passes, business (written proof of identity, education, etc.), tickets, and cards in their Wallet.
+Apple Wallet is a mobile application developed by Apple Inc. that allows users to store coupons, boarding passes, business (written proof of identity, education, etc.), tickets, and cards in their Wallets.

 What Features Are Available Now?